-The Teen Who Met with Lincoln for 30 Minutes Every Day
+Vinnie Ream: The Teen Who Met With Abraham Lincoln for 30 Minutes Every Day

 Some of the most important people in the world have trouble getting even a few minutes of the president’s time.
 But in 1864, 17-year-old Lavinia “Vinnie” Ream managed to steal half an hour with Abraham Lincoln every day—for five months.

 Ream made a name for herself as an artist at a young age.
 Word of the teen prodigy’s painting prowess quickly spread, and in 1863, Missouri Congressman James Rollins introduced her to sculptor Clark Mills.
 Through Mills, Ream discovered her talents included molding clay.

 After creating small, medallion-sized likenesses of General Custer and many Congressmen, including Thaddeus Stevens, several senators commissioned Ream to create a marble bust—and this was just over a year after she had picked up the skill.
 The senators allowed Ream to choose her subject, and she picked the president—Abraham Lincoln.

 Ream's friends in the Senate personally asked Lincoln to pose for the sculpture, but he declined.
 After hearing that she was a struggling artist from a Midwestern background not dissimilar to his own, however, Lincoln relented.
 “He granted me sittings for no other reason than that I was in need,” she later wrote.
 “Had I been the greatest sculptor in the world I am quite sure I would have been refused.”